In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 To learn how to reset your WordPress security keys, refer to the tutorial below:

 If none of the above methods work and the error persists, contact your web hosting company and let them know what actions you are taking before the error occurs.
 They may be able to help you fix this.

 In addition to the information above, check out this video on how to fix the WordPress “Are you sure you want to do this” error from the team at MyThemeShop:

 (How to fix the WordPress ‘Are you sure you want to do this?’ error.
 Video: MyThemeShop)

 More WordPress Troubleshooting Tutorials

-Please see the tutorials in the section below if you experience other problems or errors with WordPress:
+Please see the tutorials in the section below if you experience other errors with WordPress:

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)